A really great thing about scuba diving is how accessible it is for disabled people.

 In BSAC clubs members come together to support each other in their diving activities for mutual enjoyment.
 Any limitations are usually the result of the perceptions of people other than the student themselves who are the world expert in dealing with their own situation.

-Find a club or call BSAC on 0151 350 6203 or by email us to take the first steps to going diving.
+Enquire now or call BSAC on 0151 350 6203 or email us to take the first steps to going diving.

 Diving for All ethos